By Shakti Parwha Kaur Khalsa

 As with the sense of color, or fragrance, or any other developmental awareness, evolved consciousness usually manifests first in one or a few beings, and then becomes more and more common in the human race.
 Ken Keyes Jr.’s Hundredth Monkey makes the point admirably.

 Animals have instincts; did the cave dweller have intuition or just instinct?
-I believe that for most of the readers of Aquarian Times, the exercise of the faculty of intuition is a given.
+I believe that for most of you reading this, the exercise of the faculty of intuition is a given.
 It’s expected.
 We use it and fine-tune it through meditation.
 Many of us practice Kundalini Yoga, which is specifically called the Yoga of Awareness, so that we can accelerate this process of evolving consciousness and experience for ourselves the illumination of cosmic consciousness.

 The highest consciousness of all is the state of yoga, the state of yoking our individual consciousness with the universal consciousness of God.
 That union gives us the experience of our True Identity as Sat Nam and proves that we are all divine beings, although temporarily functioning in human form.